Scalingo/documentation/src/_posts/compliance/2000-01-01-security-measures.md

 ### On-Call Rotation

 Our operations team is available 24/7 to respond to security incidents and to ensure the availability of the platform.
 We have an on-call rotation to ensure that there is always someone available to respond to security incidents and to ensure the availability of the platform.
+Our on-call first response time is 15 minutes.

 ### Technical Support